CHI::Driver::LMDBCHI::Driver::LMDB has a few design decisions and some performance tweaks that can

 On the far right, we have the two slowest modes, both suffering under the penalty of having a transaction per entry:

-Its too bad, but at 10x the time of CHI::Driver::FastMmap
+fsyncing data and metadatafsyncing only dataIts too bad, but at 10x the time of CHI::Driver::FastMmap, it can certainly be better.

 Next slowest group is again limited mostly by transaction overheads.
-But at only 1.75x FastMmap
+But at only 1.75x FastMmap,

 it serves as a respectable compromise between speed and ease of use.